 Figure 6 depicts the eastward distribution of daily vehicle-trips on NC 54 to/from a point just east of Orange Grove Road.
-Note that the "100%" label in the figure represents all traffic passing that point on NC 54 in both directions.
-(For simplicity and clarity, we will discuss eastbound trips; westbound trips are the mirror image of these.)
+Note that the "100%" label in the figure represents only traffic passing that point on NC 54, in both directions.
+This analysis traces the destinations of these trips along the corridor.
+For simplicity and clarity, we will discuss eastbound trips; westbound trips are the mirror image of these.
 The diagram indicates that 83% of these trips are still on NC 54 just west of Old Fayetteville Road.
 This 17% drop in volume works out to nearly 2,000 veh/day out of the original 2017 AADT of 11,000 veh/day east of Orange Grove Road.
 Most of the trips that have left the corridor by this point used White Cross Road (7%) and Bethel-Hickory Grove Church Road (4%).
-The remaining 6% of traffic departed via Dodsons Crossroads, Butler Road, Neville Road, Hatch Road, and various smaller roads and driveways.
-(Note that due to rounding, percentages may not add up precisely.)
+The remaining 6% departed via Dodsons Crossroads, Butler Road, Neville Road, Hatch Road, and various smaller roads and driveways.
+(Due to rounding, percentages may not add up precisely.)